Benjamin-Tomkins/acebook-java-template/README.md

 * Compile : ```mvn compile```
 * Build  : ```mvn package```

-If junit is listed as a dependency in the pom.xml
+If junit is listed as a dependency in the pom.xml <br>
 * Run tests : ```mvn test```

-To clean-up artifacts from by prior builds
+To clean-up artifacts from by prior builds <br>
 * Clean-up : ```mvn clean```

 run the compiled and packaged jar : ```java -jar target/acebook-template-1.0-SNAPSHOT.jar```<br>
-*note : this will fail if you haven’t set up your classpath.*
+( this will fail if you haven’t set up your classpath )

 To run the project with maven, add the following to the pom.xml file :
 ```